-(a) The provisions of this subpart apply to the control of air emissions from individual drain systems for which another subpart of $40 \ \mathrm{CFR}$ parts 60, 61, or 63 references the use of this subpart for such air emission control.
+(a) The provisions of this subpart apply to the control of air emissions from individual drain systems for which another subpart of $40~\mathrm{CFR}$ parts 60, 61, or 63 references the use of this subpart for such air emission control.
 These air emission standards for individual drain systems are placed here for administrative convenience and only apply to those owners and operators of facilities subject to the other subparts that reference this subpart.
-The provisions of 40 CFR part 63, subpart A-General Provisions do not apply to this subpart except as noted in the subpart that references this subpart.
+The provisions of 40 CFR part 63, subpart A-General Provisions do not apply to this subpart except as noted in the subpart that references this subfined in both this section and in another subpart that references the use of this subpart, then the definition in this subpart shall take precedence when implementing this subpart.